kjoelovelife/ROSKY/setup/jetson-inference/docs/jetpack-setup-2.md

 - VisionWorks
 - Multimedia API's

-Before attempting to build the repo, make sure that your Jetson has been setup with the latest version of JetPack.
+Before attempting to use the Docker container or build the repo, make sure that your Jetson has been setup with the latest version of JetPack.

-### Jetson Nano
+### Jetson Nano and Jetson Xavier NX

 The recommended install method for the Jetson Nano Developer Kit and Jetson Xavier NX Developer Kit is to use the **[SD card images](https://developer.nvidia.com/embedded/downloads)**.